sarvex/magisk-files/note.md

+## 1c6d25f7-delta

+- Minor adjustments for a8bbf631-delta

 ## a8bbf631-delta

-> Canary and Debug are built from the same source code.
-Debug builds have more detailed logs and are suitable for debugging.
-Canary builds have less logs, are more stable than Debug, and are suitable for most common uses

 - [General] Sync upstream source code to ae34659b2
 - [MagiskHide] Skip non-target apps earlier
 - [SuList] Directly skip isolated process

+Canary and Debug are built from the same source code.
+Debug builds have more detailed logs and are suitable for debugging.
+Canary builds have less logs, are more stable than Debug, and are suitable for most common uses

 If you like my work, you can donate me at [PayPal/HuskyDG](http://paypal.me/huskydg)